genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/available-images-reference.md

 **Default volume:** `5Gi`

-H5 files require significantly more scratch space because they are converted internally to H5AD format before processing.
+For a job using an H5AD inputs recommended `volume_size` is ≥ 1.4× the original file size.

+When setting `volume_size` for a job using an H5 input file, allocate at least 4× the original attachment size (for example, a 5 GB file requires `volume_size` ≥ 20 GB).
+H5 inputs require additional scratch space because the transformation converts them to H5AD during processing.

 For the full how-to and the `data` field schema, see the [single-cell](single-cell/single-cell-getting-started.md) subsection.